 Have you heard of food miles?
 Similar to the concept of a carbon footprint, food miles are measured by the amount of CO2 emitted per mile for a tonne of food.
-Cheap, non-renewable fossil fuel energy has made long-distance transport of food possible and economically viable, but may not be the most environmentally friendly option for us to take.
+Cheap, non-renewable fossil fuel energy has made long-distance transport of food possible and economically viable.
+But it may not be the most environmentally-friendly option for us to take.
 However, in Singapore, since we do not have agricultural land, import from more than 170 countries is required to ensure food security.

 In rise of this situation, urban farming is starting to gain traction in Singapore!
-Community gardens have sprouted up, and urban farmers have started to take innovative steps towards creating more space for garden plots such as using unused rooftop carpark spaces.
+Community gardens have sprouted up.
+Urban farmers have started to take innovative steps towards creating more space for garden plots.
+For instance, using unused rooftop carpark spaces.
 In order to ensure urban farming is a viable business, many utilise technologies to cope with the space limitations of an urban environment.
 I’ve had the pleasure of visiting Sky Greens a few years back, a (patented!) vertical farm that uses hydraulic action to drive the vertical farming system, ensuring all crops get the same amount of sunlight.

 Another urban farm in Singapore is ComCrop, Singapore’s only commercial rooftop-farming community.
 If you’re curious as to how these farms look like, VivoCity’s new NTUC Fairprice showcases a 3m x 6m hydroponics farming system and an automatic water pumping system within the supermarket itself!

-Prioritising technology to ensure fresh produce right at our doorstep would make for a more sustainable alternative as compared to constant imports!
+Prioritising technology to ensure fresh produce right at our doorstep would be a more sustainable alternative compared to constant imports!
 On top of that, urban farming can also alleviate food security issues in urban cities, especially if arable, fertile land in countries continues to decline.
 As such, you can consider purchasing local produce when shopping in supermarkets!
-For instance, Comcrop’s vegetables are available for sale at the aforementioned VivoCity NTUC outlet, as well as RedMart and other Fairprice Finest outlets too.
+For instance, Comcrop’s vegetables are available for sale at the aforementioned VivoCity NTUC outlet, RedMart and other Fairprice Finest outlets.